WE ARE ALL DOOMED THE DEATH OF GRIT IN THE MODERN WORLD

 – Max Stirner

-We must throw off the chains imposed upon us by society so we may stand proud over the plebes as their clear physical, mental, and spiritual superiors.
-Unfettered by physical weakness, dogmatism, and any other strictures that limit our freedom of thought, we can preside over the world as its giants among Liliputians.
-We can be the modern incarnation of the Annunaki that will be regarded by future generations as gods and demigods if we choose… or we can bust out our calculators and pocket protectors and contend ourselves with the promise of incremental progress if only we would castrate our spirit and approach life in a dispassionate and ultimately illogical “rational” manner.
+We must throw off the chains imposed upon us by society.
+So we may stand proud over the plebes as their clear physical, mental, and spiritual superiors.
+Unfettered by physical weakness, dogmatism, and any other strictures that limit our freedom of thought.
+We can preside over the world as its giants among Lilliputians.
+However, we can be the modern incarnation of the Anunnaki that will be regarded by future generations as gods if we choose.
+We can bust out our calculators and pocket protectors and contend ourselves with the promise of incremental progress if only we would castrate our spirit and approach life in a dispassionate and ultimately illogical “rational” manner.

 DESTROY THE HOUSES THAT WORSHIP INFIRMITY AND MEDIOCRITY.

 DESTROY THE WEAK.